DimitarGrozev5/trainer-frontend/README.md

 The *BaseTemplate* header is designed to display either the *h1* title, or the *h3* title.
 The transition between them is made to look nice, but when the user stops scrolling, the page has to snap to one of the two positions.
 This is achieved using the *header* element's `scrollTop` property.
 An event handler is added to the `touchEnd` Event, so when the user stops scrolling the page will autoscroll to one of the two positions.

+### HomePage Component

+The *HomePage* Component renders a form for Loging or Registering a user.
+The user can switch between the two forms, by clicking a button.
+The **Register** form uses a custom hook - **useForm**, to handle user input and validation.
+The Component also handles sending Login or Register data to the backend.

+## Custom Hooks

+### useForm

+The *useForm* hook